-"Our understanding is that dead" if Israel refuses to carry out the withdrawals on time.
-"He cannot expect to ministers dispersed have implein response to a mentation of suicide bombing by one part the the Islamic Jihad agreeour com- group mit ments, and postpone the other part," he said Concerning the PLO charter, Albright sided with the Palestinians who say the clauses need to be changed by acclamation, but not by a vote, as Netanyahu insists.
+Concerning the PLO charter, Albright sided with the Palestinians who say the clauses need to be changed by acclamation, but not by a vote, as Netanyahu insists.

 "I think the most important thing is that both sides fulfill their obligations stipulated in the agreement," Netanyahu said.
-"We are prepared to fulfill our side when the Palestinians bring the charter for a vote."
-Netanyahu has said the Israeli Cabinet has to ratify the agreefore Israel can begin fulfilling its commitments.
-In the past two weeks, Cabinet debate was postment beponed or broken off four times by Netanyahu, who said he needed more clarifications from the Palestinians.
+"We are prepared to fulfill

+combat terrorism and when they bring the charter for a vote."
+Netanyahu has said the Israeli Cabinet has to ratify the agreement before Israel

+can begin

+fulfilling

+its commitments.

+past two

+weeks,

+Cabinet

+debate

+was post-

+In the

+ministers dispersed menta- in response to a one part suicide bombing by the Islamic Jihad

+poned or broken off four times by Netanyahu, who said he needed more clarifications from the Palestinians.
 An Israeli opposition legislator, Haim Ramon, said Netanyahu apparently was trying to hold off on a Cabinet vote until after a key coalition partner, the National Religious Party, decides in a convention early next week whether to stay in the government.

-Albright also took Netanyahu to task for continued settlement expansion, Maariv said.
-"We cannot make progress this way," the newspaper quoted ment is "as good as combat terrorism and when they Albright as telling Netanyahu," it is impossible to view them as anything but a provocation."
+Albright also Netanyahu to task for continued settlement expansion, Maariv said.
+"We cannot make progress this way," the newspaper quoted Albright as telling Netanyahu," it is impossible to view them as anything but a provocation."

 Since the Oct.
 23 signing of the accord, settlers have set up mobile homes on five West Bank hills in what one hard-line politician described as a last-minute land grab.
 "What won't be ours, will be theirs," Benny Elon, a member of the ultranationalist Moledet Party, told the Haaretz newspaper.
 "It's simple.
 We have to grab the land."
 Netanyahu aides have said that construction in the Jewish neighborhood of Har Homa in traditionally Arab east Jerusalem would begin in the near future.

 Last Friday, ministers dispersed in response to a suicide bombing by the Islamic Jihad group in Jerusalem in which two assailants were killed and 21 Israelis injured.

 Bar-Illan said he expected to Cabinet to reconvene later this week, though no date has been set.
-Israel's parliament was to debate the accord Tuesday and Wednesday, but is postponing the session until the Cabinet has voted on the agreement. the Wye timetable will not slip," U.S. Embassy spokesman Larry Schwartz told The Associated Press Palestinian negotiator fine," and I feel fine.
+Israel's parliament was to debate the accord Tuesday and Wednesday, but is postponing the session until the Cabinet has voted on the agreement.

+John Glenn back to Earth and doing just fine

+by Joshua M. Dooley

+World News editor

+JOHNSON SPACE CENTER--The day after John Glenn's historic nineday space shuttle mission, Glenn a statement I made a long, long

+well."

+"I feel very elated

+~John Glenn

+told everyone, "I feel great."
+Glenn, now the naut ever in that things went space, claimed that he felt a bit woozy after the landing, but is now 95 to 98

+percent back to normal.